 There are plenty of books available on the market, but many seem to be written for large churches with lots of eager volunteers.
 You may have read some and discovered that many are outdated.

 You could hire a consultant to come and take a peek, but that often requires a few thousand dollars.

-For just over $50, this DVD resource can be shipped to you within a couple of days.
+This DVD resource can be shipped to you within a couple of days.
 You can watch the whole thing, or take it in segments with your hospitality team according to your schedule.

 Read more or Get one

 To read more about this DVD set, read the Description of Break the Unseen Barriers Church Hospitality Training

 To order your copy, visit the checkout page here.